 A nice little tangle, it looks like.

-Under any normal circumstances, Sybill is a far less credible witness than Albus, even given what we’ve learned of Albus general truthfullness since OotP, but since the whole point of giving us her report on the events of that evening was to hand Harry and the reader the information that Severus Snape was the previously unnamed eavesdropper who overheard the Prophecy and reported a portion of it to Lord Voldemort, it stands to reason that Sybill must have actually seen him there.
+Under any normal circumstances, Sybill is a far less credible witness than Albus, even given what we’ve learned of Albus’s general truth-shaving since OotP, but since the whole point of giving us her report on the events of that evening was to hand Harry and the reader the information that Severus Snape was the previously unnamed eavesdropper who overheard the Prophecy and reported a portion of it to Lord Voldemort, it stands to reason that Sybill must have actually seen him there.

 Consequently; Albus is just plain not being altogether honest with us when he claims that the eavesdropper who reported the first part of the Prophecy to Voldemort was discovered partway through, ejected from the building — and, therefore, had no opportunity to hear the second half of it.
 That is the story that Voldemort has been told.
-I suspect that Albus is keeping his stories straight just in case Voldemort is listening in.
+I suspect that Albus is keeping his stories straight just in case Voldemort is listening in again.
 All of which makes Rowling’s insistence that everything played out exactly as it appears on the surface, without any coordination between the various players, rather difficult for me to accept.
 Yes, particularly now.

 Plus, of course Albus also intended to ever-so-slightly redirect Harry’s attention.
 There was no purpose to be served by allowing that particular debriefing session — in OotP — to wander off in pursuit of an unidentified eavesdropper, after all.

 Albus could perhaps have given us a sort-of (but even then not completely) plausible story, claiming that the eavesdropper had only heard the tag end of the Prophecy — which repeated the first part.
 But he didn’t claim that.
-That wouldn’t have matched Snape’s story which had already been told to Voldemort.
+That wouldn’t have matched Snape’s version which had already been told to Voldemort.

 I was sure that the whole contradiction was there for a reason.
 Rowling was giving us a clue.